AgustinaHeredia/AgustinaHeredia/README.md

 ## Last Projects in 42
+[ft_irc](https://github.com/AgustinaHeredia/ft_irc): Create your own IRC server in C++, fully compatible with an official client..

+[Inception](https://github.com/AgustinaHeredia/inception): This project aims to broaden your knowledge of system administration by using Docker.
+You will virtualize several Docker images, creating them in your new personal virtual machine.

 [Cub3D](https://github.com/AgustinaHeredia/cube3d): Cub3d is a 3D raycasting game inspired by Wolfenstein 3D.
 This project is developed in C using the MiniLibX graphics library.
 The objective is to explore a maze and survive the enemies.